FAQs on Short-Term RentalsReturn to Office of Short-Term Rentals

 You must be the permanent resident of the unit you wish to rent

-To be considered the permanent resident, you must spend at least 275 nights a year in the unit where you host short-term rentals.
-If you own/rent a multi-unit building, you may only register the specific residential unit in which you reside.
-Also see: "Ineligible Properties."
+To be considered the Permanent Resident, you must spend at least 275 nights in a calendar year in the Residential Unit where you host short-term rentals.
+Additionally, to maintain your Permanent Residency, you can only rent your Residential Unit for up to 90 un-hosted nights within a calendar year.
+Please note that if you own/rent a multi-unit building, you may only register the specific Residential Unit in which you reside.
+Also see: "Ineligible Properties" below.

-You must be registered with the City as a business and as a short-term rental
+You must be registered with the City of San Francisco as a business and as a short-term rental

 What properties are ineligible for short-term rentals?

 Certain types of properties are never eligible for short-term rental.
+Below is a list of those property types.
 Please contact us at email@example.com if you are not sure how your property is classified.

 - Income-restricted affordable housing, including Below-Market-Rate (BMR) units and public housing.